Home

 • they were not powerful enough to tackle the heavy grades.

-• they lacked drop grates essentials for long distance running.
+• they lacked drop grates essentials for long distance running (to be checked).

 They were soon transferred to local and shunting works throughout the network.
 The constant state of motive power shortage in Turkey kept them working well into the 1980's.